-One bridge built in the Hunan province of China was 10 meters long and able to take the weight of a 16 tonne truck.
+One bridge built in the Hunan province of China was 10 meters long and able to take a 16-tonne truck weight.

 Housing and Furniture from Bamboo

-You might be surprised to find that over a billion homes across the world are actually made almost entirely from bamboo.
-It makes sense because this hard wearing material is easy to grow and just a small area of farmland can be used to provide materials for thousands of homes particularly in the Asia-Pacific region.
+You might be surprised to find that over a billion homes worldwide are actually made almost entirely from bamboo.
+It makes sense because this hard-wearing material is easy to grow.
+Just a small farmland area can provide materials for thousands of homes, particularly in the Asia-Pacific region.

-Bamboo is versatile enough to made not just into flooring but strong wood beams, and fiber and particle boards that can be used all over the home.
-In places like Hong Kong and China, Bamboo is often used as scaffolding because it is much cheaper than steel and more readily available.
+Bamboo is versatile enough to make not just flooring but strong wood beams and fiber and particle boards that can be used all over the home.
+In places like Hong Kong and China, Bamboo is often used as scaffolding because it is cheaper than steel and more readily available.

 Paper and Card

-As with natural wood, pulping up bamboo means that it can be used to make paper and card and many more manufacturers are now moving towards it as their source product.
-The reason is that bamboo can be grown quickly and farms can be set up in areas where the soil has been depleted, making it more economical and green.
+As with natural wood, pulping up bamboo means that it can be used to make paper and cards, and many more manufacturers are now moving towards it as their source product.
+The reason is that bamboo can be grown quickly, and farms can be set up in areas where the soil has been depleted, making it more economical and green.

-The use of this kind of manufacturing process is hopefully going to take the pressure off the wood forests that take so long to replace once they have been harvested.
-It’s not just being used for printing paper either but for toilet tissue, coffee filters and sacks for heavy products such as cement because of its strength and durability.
+Hopefully, this manufacturing process will pressure off the wood forests that take so long to replace once they have been harvested.
+It’s not just used for printing paper either but for toilet tissue, coffee filters, and sacks for heavy products such as cement because of its strength and durability.

-Increasingly bamboo is being used in the textile industry to produce clothes, towels, sheets, mattresses and the odd bullet proof vest.
-In ancient times strips of bamboo were used for clothing such as hats and shoes and later were often found in the boning of corsets.
+Increasingly bamboo is being used in the textile industry to produce clothes, towels, sheets, mattresses, and the odd bulletproof vest.
+In ancient times, strips of bamboo were used for clothing such as hats and shoes and later were often found in corsets’ boning.
 It wasn’t until manufacturing processes developed that it became a useful base product for clothing.
-It’s the leaves and soft inner pith of the bamboo shoot that are used nowadays to make viscose rayon.
+It’s the leaves and soft inner pith of the bamboo shoot used to make viscose rayon.